RethinkLedgers/ef-smartcontract/README.md

     getKnownParties()
 ```

+In the Daml ledger model, party objects contain a party identifier and an optional display name, which can be (but not must be) different from the party identifier.
+In some ledgers the party identifiers are enforced to be long strings, which makes them inconvenient to use on the UI.
+The section which now you have UNCOMMENTED is the part of the UI code which queries from the ledger the list of party objects for the known parties.
+Another part of the UI code converts party identifiers to display names for display, and converts display names to party identifiers for entering party names on the UI.

+In the initializatin script, as mentioned above, we have allocated parties with different display names and party identifiers, e.g.:

+displayName = Origintor
+party identifier = ledger-party-originator

+This means, when starting up the application, you alaready have four parties allocated.

+You have to use party identifiers to log in, and see the display name of the logged in party on th UI, and have to use party display names to refer to other parties on the UI.

-The section which now you have UNCOMMENTED is the part which normally queries the list of known parties from the ledger.
-Unfortunatley this is not possible yet on Daml Hub, so until the `ledger.listKnownParties` function becomes available also on Daml Hub, we use a workaround, which you will see in the next section.
+Unfortunatley the distinction between party identifiers and display names is not possible yet on Daml Hub, so until this feature becomes available also on Daml Hub, we use a workaround, which you will see in the next section.

 From the <project root>/ui folder run the following command in your terminal: